damianburrin/RocketTrackHeltecTracker/README.md

 ## RocketTrack

-This is a heavily modified fork of Dave Akerman's FlexTrack customised for use on a high power rocket using a TTGO T-Beam v1.0 or equivalent board fitted with an SD Card socket.
+This started as a heavily modified fork of Dave Akerman's FlexTrack customised for use on a high power rocket using a TTGO T-Beam v1.0 or equivalent board fitted with an SD Card socket.
+It now only retains the code to control the power lines using the AXP202 power management IC, everything else has been rewritten.

 ## Features